 Identifies the name of the worksheet within the spreadsheet to use.

-Identifies the column that contains the unique row ID for each event.
-This is usually the event timestamp attribute.
-We named the column
+Identifies the column that contains the unique row ID for each event, in this case the

 Select your attribute from the Map list and enter the corresponding spreadsheet column name (Custom Value) in the To field.
 When the action fires, it searches for the attribute value in the specified column, then:

 - If the value exists, the matching row is updated as specified by the Row Data mappings (see next).

 - If the value does not exist, a new row is created with Row ID value and Attributes specified in Row Data.